 Grant recommends the use of the Grant 'Orange' flue system, specifically designed for the Vortex range of condensing boilers.

-The internal flue and liner diameter for all models up to 46 kW output must be 100 mm (4 in).
+The internal flue and liner diameter for all models up to 46 kW output must be 100 mm (4 in) and for the 46-70 model 125 mm (5 in).